Questions and Answers

 How will Yearbook cover prom and graduation if you distribute the books in May?

 - We will create a final "signature" of 16 pages to cover these momentous events as a supplement which will be distributed at the beginning of the following school year.
-Seniors who graduate may have their supplements mailed if they submit a good address to the Yearbook department.
+Graduating seniors with a good address on file with the yearbook staff will have their supplements mailed.

 I never picked up my yearbook(s).
 Where do I go to pick it up?